LorenzoVenturi/LorenzoVenturi/README.md

 I'm an **Artificial Intelligence student**, passionate about technology, learning, and statistics.
 Currently, I’m pursuing a **Master’s degree in AI in Bologna**, focusing on broad aspects of AI, from logic to the latest Deep Neural architectures.
 My favourites subjects relies in:
-- computer vision
+- computer vision (ranging from Image processing to Deep Neural Networks to Generative AI)
+- natural language processing
 - agent systems and deep reinforcement learning
-- natural language processing
 - deep learning
 - high performance computing.